jagrament/docomo-nlu/README.md

 You can use generator command to setup.

 ```
-  $ bundle exec rails generate docomo_nlu:install
+  $ bundle exec rails generate docomo-nlu:install
 ```

-The generator command will install an initializer  to `config/initializer/docomo_nlu.rb`, which all docomo_nlu options.
+The generator command will install an initializer  to `config/initializer/docomo-nlu.rb`, which all docomo-nlu options.

 ## Development